stephenjukes/casio/README.md

 # casio

-<a href="https://rawgit.com/stephenjukes/casio/master/index.html">View in browser here</a>
+<a href="https://stephenjukes.github.io/casio/">View in browser here</a>

+Just a calculator